 In many cases, we start by mapping your day-to-day stress load, your sleep window, and your waking energy.
 We look for patterns like frequent nighttime alertness or a crash that starts around mid-afternoon.
 We also pay attention to the signs of autonomic strain, such as a persistent tight chest, shallow breathing, or a sense that your body never fully settles.

-From there, a plan may include a structured BrainTap schedule, along with additional strategies that support optimizing brain performance, like building a consistent downshift routine, reducing late-evening stimulation, and addressing any medical factors that keep the body reactive.
+From there, a plan may include a structured BrainTap neuro-entrainment schedule, along with additional strategies that support optimizing brain performance, like building a consistent downshift routine, reducing late-evening stimulation, and addressing any medical factors that keep the body reactive.

 Why Tampa Bay Professionals Choose AgeRejuvenation

 High-functioning people tend to be skeptical, and for good reason.
 They want a plan that is measurable, logical, and respectful of their time.
 Our model is built to do that.
 As a functional medicine clinic, AgeRejuvenation combines medical oversight, advanced diagnostics, and targeted therapies under one roof, so care feels coordinated instead of fragmented.
+That coordinated structure matters because most adults need seven or more hours of quality sleep, and chronic short sleep is linked to real health risks, according to the Centers for Disease Control and Prevention's sleep facts.

 We also make the logistics easier across Tampa Bay and Central Florida.
 Patients often choose the location that fits their commute:

-- 220 N Howard Ave, Tampa, FL 33606, convenient for patients coming from Hyde Park, SoHo, and South Tampa via S Howard Ave.
+220 N Howard Ave, Tampa, FL 33606, convenient for patients coming from Hyde Park, SoHo, and South Tampa via S Howard Ave.

-- 1155 Nikki View Drive, Brandon, FL 33511, a practical option for commuters using I-75 and nearby neighborhoods in Brandon and Riverview.
+1155 Nikki View Drive, Brandon, FL 33511, a practical option for commuters using I-75 and nearby neighborhoods in Brandon and Riverview.

-- 1940 Bruce B. Downs Blvd, Wesley Chapel, FL 33544, accessible for patients traveling along Bruce B. Downs Blvd from New Tampa and the Wiregrass area.
+1940 Bruce B. Downs Blvd, Wesley Chapel, FL 33544, accessible for patients traveling along Bruce B. Downs Blvd from New Tampa and the Wiregrass area.

-- 5730 Hamlin Groves Tr #176, Winter Garden, FL 34787, for patients in Horizon West, Hamlin, and west-side Orlando suburbs.
+5730 Hamlin Groves Tr #176, Winter Garden, FL 34787, for patients in Horizon West, Hamlin, and west-side Orlando suburbs.

 Having multiple locations makes follow-through realistic.
 When care fits your commute, it is easier to stay consistent.